 A. A prescription-only drug shall be dispensed only under one of the following conditions:

 1. By a medical practitioner in conformance with section 32-1921.

 2. On a written prescription order bearing the prescribing medical practitioner's manual signature.

-3. On an electronically transmitted prescription order containing the prescribing medical practitioner's electronic or digital signature that is reduced promptly to writing and filed by the pharmacist.
+3. On an electronically transmitted prescription order containing the prescribing medical practitioner's electronic or digital signature.

 4. On a written prescription order generated from electronic media containing the prescribing medical practitioner's electronic or manual signature.
 A prescription order that contains only an electronic signature must be applied to paper that uses security features that will ensure the prescription order is not subject to any form of copying or alteration.